-Based on a blogging survey, business blogging is paving its way in the entire blogosphere.
+Based on a blogging survey, Small Business Blog is paving its way in the entire blogosphere.
 Why?
 Well, aside from the fact that writing blogs for your business is a cost-effective way to tap a wider consumer group, blogging is still considered a great tool to market your business in a unique way which is totally outside the traditional form of marketing like the use of ads and banners.

 This is absolutely a big “No” even if you are just starting to create your business blog.
 People will not waste their precious time, reading a press release at your blog corner.
 Remember, your aim is to give every reader the opportunity to learn something new or provide them ideas on what you can offer them like a blog about the benefits one could get from availing a particular product.
 Create topics that will introduce them to the industry you are situated.